Moving house guide

-If you’ve just bought a new house you’re moving into, then it’s likely you’ll have a lot of the same costs outlined in our Buying a house guide.
+If you’ve just bought a new house, it’s likely that you’ve had to pay many of the costs set out in our Buying a house guide.

-But here's a brief outline of some of the costs you should expect when moving house:
+Here's some of the costs you could expect when moving house:

 How long does it take to move house